efosaomoigui/TmsApp/README.md

 Backend
 https://github.com/efosaomoigui/TmsId
+SOA Project:
-Is a simple asp.net core webapplication with simple mixtue of repository patternb and SOLId principle.
-Please note: i implemented the use authorization and authentication but decide not to use for request quest from the ui to save the time copying the token here and ther.
+Is a simple asp.net core service webapplication with simple mixtue of repository patternb and SOLId principle architecture.
+Please note: i implemented the use authorization and authentication but decide not to use it for request quest from the ui to save the time copying the token here and ther.

 SQL.